msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

   - but must be reproducible to document methods
   - even this documentation can quickly veer off in to building production systems for companies to re-run inference say many times a data or with a constant stream of corporate data

+### Cloud for Research

-What is are the goals from research perspective for cloud computing?
+What are the benefits from research perspective for cloud computing?

   - Custom: can create customized resources only when you need it
   - On-demand: can run ad-hoc computations on those on-demand resources